 - Log in and write your first blog post.

-Now, the best part with either of these hosts is that they will get WordPress installed for you – or you’ll be able to install it from your user panel.
+Now, the best part with Bluehost is that they will get WordPress installed for you – or you’ll be able to install it from your user panel.
 That’s why you don’t need to go to the WordPress.org website.
 All the installation happens via your web host.

 You can think of a domain name as a sort of “digital address” for your blog.
 It’s how visitors will identify and access your website.
 For example, our domain is